contiamo/operational-visualizations/src/NewGrid/Readme.md

 # NewGrid

+TODO:

-TODO: rename to Grid after deleting previous version.
+- rename to Grid after deleting previous version.
+- add tests as soon as we finalise API

 This component is used to show pivot table.
 Cells can be simple text (classical pivot table) or charts, to do the trick it uses `cell` render prop, which will get Frame as param (as well as other params).